markjivko/kronup-php/docs/Api/ExperiencesApi.md

 ## `evaluate()`

-> Experiences Evaluate yourself on a notion.
+> Evaluate yourself on a notion.
 Only the last evaluation is kept in a 24 hours interval.

 {: .new-title }
 > #️⃣ Execute example in terminal